 At South Green Junior School, our curriculum is designed to inspire enthusiasm for learning, to ensure achievement and to support pupil well-being.

 We provide learning experiences that allow children to develop interpersonal skills and build resilience.
-Our cross-curricular approach to topics enables our children to make meaningful links with their learning.
+Our approach enables our children to make meaningful links in their learning.

 Our curriculum enables us to build strong relationships, celebrate diversity, encourage respect and build a sense of community.
 It provides and acknowledges success for all children, in all aspects of their development and it recognises, encourages and celebrates all types of talent.

 Our values, PHSE lessons and assemblies promote positive attitudes which reflect the values and skills needed for future learning and success.

 Teamwork and responsibility are an essential part of our wider curriculum and our pupils take on key roles that enable them to make a tangible difference to the school community.

 The curriculum followed by all children is determined by the Primary National Curriculum, which is divided into the following subjects;

 English, Mathematics, Science, Art & Design, Computing, Design & Technology, Geography, History, Languages, Music and Physical Education.

 We teach Personal, Social, Health and Economic education (PSHE) and Religious Education (RE) to all year groups.
 Children at South Green learn French in years 4 to 6.